sourcegraph/handbook/content/people-ops/paid-time-off-and-working-hours.md

 -   Some teammates prefer to work in a really flexible way, which can sometimes mean that they’re online in unusual hours or days.
 Others prefer a set schedule.
 Both are valid options.
 Moreover, due to our global team one person’s weekend can be someone else’s weekday.
 There is no expectation that teammates will be responsive over their weekend, in the evenings or while on vacation, unless it’s been agreed with the appropriate notice, e.g., on-call duty.
 - Tip: [Configure](https://about.sourcegraph.com/handbook/engineering/github-notifications#custom-routing) GitHub notifications to send Sourcegraph related ones to your work email.
 After that it is just a matter of not checking your work email (or Slack) at times that you don’t want to do work.
 Slack has settings to pause notifications, and you can remove work email from your phone if that would help you not check it during non-work times.

-When you’ve decided how to take your paid time off, capture the paid time off in Roots and select the appropriate category, update your availability across channels (Email, Slack, Google Calendar, etc.), and let any relevant stakeholders know you won’t be available.
-Capturing your time off in Roots is so we can stay compliant with countries where we’re required to track paid time off, but more importantly, so we can measure if our paid time off offering is effective at the company level and across all teams and departments.
+When you’ve decided how to take your paid time off, capture the paid time off in Roots and select the appropriate category.
+This will update your availability in Slack and Google Calendar.
+Please update your availability across all other channels including Google Mail and let any relevant stakeholders know you won’t be available.
+We want to capture your time off in Roots so we can stay compliant with countries where we’re required to track paid time off, but more importantly, so we can measure if our paid time off offering is effective at the company level and across all teams and departments.

 Questions and/or unusual situations can be directed to the People Ops team, either via email (people-ops@sourcegraph.com) or Slack (#people-ops), who are happy to provide guidance!